jpniederer/Dev-eryday/_drafts/obtaining-discipline.markdown

 * Should I play this video game or create a new video game?
 * Should I sit down and relax after work or do a strenuous workout?

 All of these questions have a clear, rational answer as to which one is the healthier long term choice.
-Unforetunately, the right answer is rarely easy.
+Unfortunately, the right answer is rarely easy.
 The right answer is often serveral degrees of magnitude harder than the easy one.